alan-turing-institute/responsible-participation/docs/CONTRIBUTING.md

 #### :star: Contribute new content

 - Open an issue describing your intended contribution.
 - If you open an issue early on, others can give feedback, address concerns and add any missing information requested by you.
 - Send a pull request with the proposed contributions.

 Do you have other ideas for contributions?
-Contact by emailing [Facilitating Responsible Participation in Data Science mailing group](mailto:facilitatingresponsibleparticipationIG@turing.ac.uk)
+Contact by emailing [Facilitating Responsible Participation in Data Science mailing group](mailto:facilitatingresponsibleparticipationIG@turing.ac.uk).